Five Coronavirus Treatments In Development

 Researchers are expecting to see a benefit from treating COVID-19 with convalescent plasma.
 This is plasma taken from patients who have had the disease and recovered.
 Their plasma contains the antibodies their bodies made to successfully fight off the disease, so the theory goes that giving those antibodies to people currently sick with COVID-19 could help them recover.
 It's an approach that has been used in the past to treat diseases for which there were no effective medicines, including SARS and Ebola, although results are mixed.

 There are several efforts underway to expand the use of convalescent plasma for treating COVID-19 patients even before its benefit has been proven.
-Mayo Clinic leads one effort, Michigan State University leads another.
+The Mayo Clinic is leading one effort, Michigan State University leads another.

 A similar approach uses something called hyperimmune globulins.
 These are concentrated versions of the antibodies contained in the convalescent plasma.

-In addition to using plasma products for therapy, they might also be used to prevent infection in medical workers and other high-risk individuals.
+In addition to using plasma products for therapies, they might also be used to prevent infection in medical workers and other high-risk individuals.

 Antivirals